echowings/terraform-provider-vyos-rolling/CONTRIBUTE.md

         make init
         ```
     3. Create a `testing.tf` file (or similar) in that directory to define some resources you want to test.
-    4. Run `tofu plan` to see what changes will be made, and `tofu apply` to apply them.
+    4. Run `tofu plan` to see what changes will be made, and `tofu apply -auto-approve -parallelism=1` to apply them.

 **4. Updating Documentation and Code**